PavitInfoTech/pavit-info-tech/API.md

 -   `code` — the HTTP status code returned (e.g., `401`, `422`, `404`, `500`).
 -   `timestamp` — ISO 8601 timestamp when the response was generated.

-**Authentication errors (401):** Protected routes (e.g., `GET /user`, `POST /ai/generate`) require a valid Bearer token.
+**Authentication errors (401):** Protected routes (e.g., `GET /user`) require a valid Bearer token.
 If you access these routes without a token or with an expired/invalid token, the API returns a 401 JSON response — it will **never** redirect to a login page.
 Your frontend should handle 401 responses by prompting the user to log in.

 Example 401 (Unauthenticated):